 1. Chronic Sleep Deprivation Could Contribute

-A study found that a buildup of the protein ?-amyloid may attack brain cells and trigger Alzheimer’s.
+A study found that a buildup of the protein beta-amyloid may attack brain cells and trigger Alzheimer’s.
 This protein is common in those who don’t get enough sleep on a regular basis.
 So prioritizing sleep may be even more important than we already knew!

 2. Music Can Help

 Music has been shown to boost brain activity, and has been shown to be an effective therapy for Alzheimer’s patients.
 Music has been shown to connect us to our emotions well, which can lead to unlocking memories and improved cognitive ability over time.
 A study in 2013 found that musical aptitude and musical appreciation are two of the longest lasting abilities for Alzheimer’s sufferers.

 3. Alzheimer’s Is a Leading Cause of Death

 In fact, it comes in sixth behind heart disease, cancer, respiratory disease, accidents and stroke.
 The CDC reported over 93,500 deaths from Alzheimer’s in 2014 alone.
 And the condition is widespread: According to the Alzheimer’s Association, 1 in every 3 seniors will die with this disease or another form of dementia.